Relative cell reference

 Example of a relative cell reference

-The above formula is telling the spreadsheet program to show the value currently occupies the cell that is in the first column (A) and down one row (2).
+The above formula is telling the spreadsheet program to show the value that occupies the cell in the first column (A) and second row (2).
 Using the Excel spreadsheet example picture, if this formula was placed into the B8 cell, it would show "100" since this value is in cell A2.

 As mentioned earlier, relative cell references are the default behavior of any formula inserted into Excel.
 If you do not want the cell, row, or column references to change in your formula when copied, use an absolute cell reference, which is any column or row starting with a dollar sign ($).